aosabook/500lines/async-web-server/writeup.md

 	     (uri-decode it)
 	     (error (make-instance 'http-assertion-error :assertion 'room)))

-What this means is "Take the `cdr` of looking up the symbol `:room` in the association list `parameters`.
-If that returns a non-nil value `uri-decode` it, otherwise throw an error of the type `http-assertion-error`."
+What this means is

+> Take the `cdr` of looking up the symbol `:room` in the association list `parameters`.
+If that returns a non-nil value `uri-decode` it, otherwise throw an error of the type `http-assertion-error`.

 In other words, the above is equivalent to

 	(let ((it (cdr (assoc :room parameters))))
 	  (if it
 	      (uri-decode it)
 	      (error (make-instance 'http-assertion-error :assertion 'room))))

 In Haskell, you'd use `Maybe` in this situation.
-In Common Lisp, you'd take advantage of the lack of hygienic macros as above to trivially capture the symbol `it` in the expansion as the name for the result of the check.
+In Common Lisp, you take advantage of the lack of hygienic macros as above to trivially capture the symbol `it` in the expansion as the name for the result of the check.
 The reason I bring any of this up is that I lied to you recently.

-> If you step back, you'll realize we've got a macro definition, `make-closing-handler`, which calls a function, `arguments`, to generate part of the tree its constructing, which in turn calls some tree-manipulating helper functions, including `arg-exp`, to generate its return value.
+> If you step back, you'll realize we've got a macro definition, `make-closing-handler`, which calls a function, `arguments`, to generate part of the tree its constructing, which in turn calls some tree-manipulating helper functions, including `arg-exp`, to generate its return value. *-Me*

 The tree hasn't bottomed out yet.
 In fact, by the time you get to `arg-exp`, you've still got at least two levels to go; `assert-http` and `make-instance` both expand into more primitive forms before getting evaluated.
 We'll be taking a look at `assert-http` later on, but I won't be expanding and explaining `make-instance`.
-If you're interested, you can get `SLIME` running and keep macroexpanding 'till you hit bottom.
+If you're interested, you can get `SLIME` running and keep macro-expanding 'till you hit bottom.
 It may take a while.

 Now lets get back to the point; expanding type annotations for HTTP handlers.
 And in order to plumb the depths of that mystery, we'll need to take a look at how we intend to *define* HTTP types.